 Blackpool is a firm favourite for many people when it comes to all kinds of family holidays, bright lights and beach fun.
 And why not?
 From the pleasure beach to the illuminations, it is pretty much the capital of the Lancashire coast.
 Therefore, you’re sure to want to explore as much of the area with your pets as possible.
 Dog walking in Blackpool shouldn’t be that hard to find.

 It’s worth remembering that both Blackpool and the Fylde Coast are very protective of their sands.
 There may be some beaches where you are unable to take dogs at all, while others will only be available to you off-season.
 That means making sure you do a little bit of research before you leave.
-Why not take a look at local pubs in Blackpool that take dogs, too?
+Why not take a look at pet friendly pubs in Blackpool, too?

 As you can see from this list, some of the best walks for dogs in the region actually stretch beyond Blackpool itself, meaning providing you are willing to go a little bit further afield, you should be able to hunt down more than a few beautiful bays, straits and country trails that you and your pup will remember for all the right reasons for many years to come.